keboola/connection-docs/overview/index.md

 In the background, behind the scenes, there is the *Orchestrator* component which allows everything to be fully automated.
 Orchestrator enables to run any component (e.g., data extraction) in specified intervals or at specified times of the day.

+## Other Commonly Used Terms

 ### Jobs
 Most things done in KBC are done using batch approach.
 This means that when you do some operation, a **Job** is created and executed on the background.
 We also call these jobs **asynchronous***.
 Multiple jobs can be running at the same time and you can continue your work in the mean time.

+### Token
+Every operation done in KBC must be authorized with a *token*.
+Each user of KBC is automatically assigned a token on the first login.
+So every operation he does using the UI is authorized with his token.
+Apart from that tokens with limited access to some KBC operations can be created (and shared with other people).
+The principle of token authorization alows you for example to easily [share a single table](/overview/tutorial/managment/#user-management) from your Storage with someone without her having to register to KBC (enter email/password).

 ## External Environment Schema